jzitelli/poolvr/README.md

+## Desktop and VR tracking modes:

+The default stick tracking mode (aka 'desktop') assumes that the Leap Motion sensor is stationary, facing up.

+The VR stick tracking mode assumes that the sensor is [mounted to your HMD](https://developer.leapmotion.com/vr-setup).
+Currently this mode is selected using a `vrLeap` URL parameter, e.g. you would point your browser to `http://127.0.0.1:5000?vrLeap=true`.

+**I highly recommend using desktop tracking at the moment - in my experience it provides much better tool tracking in the context of cue stick in/out motions.**

 ## How to run locally (tested under (64 bit) Windows 7, Windows 10, Ubuntu 14, Fedora 22):

 ### Method A (serving the static file `index.html`):